Acquitted of murder but titled 'killer' by tabloid

 Defamation is when your reputation suffers damage due to the publication of untrue words about you.
 In a print and online example like this one, the problem is what is known as libel.

-He contacted us, and we set a concerns notice to the Sydney newspaper.
-We managed to obtain a settlement whereby the tabloid newspaper removed the words “killer” were removed from the article, deleted all social media posts related to the article were deleted, and published an apology and correction on the article.
+He contacted us and we had a meeting to discuss his options.
+Subsequently, we sent a concerns notice to the Sydney tabloid newspaper.
+We managed to obtain a settlement whereby the tabloid newspaper removed the words “killer” from the article, deleted all social media posts related to the article, and published an apology and correction on the article.
 Additionally he got a sum of money and the tabloid paper committed to cover Oliver’s legal fees.

 *Name changed for confidentiality